mtarsel/Django-MOOC/README.md

 Configuring the Database
 ----
-For some Linux distributions you may need to make a slight change to the pg_hba.conf If you receive an error regarding "Peer" issues with Unix or "Authentication Failure" then follow the instructions below.
+For some Linux distributions you may need to make a slight change to the pg_hba.conf If you receive an error about "Authentication Failure" then follow the instructions below.

+Set the password to pa55word

+This is in mooc/settings.py

 ```bash
 sudo su - postgres